Alpha107/Car-Price-Prediction-System/README.md

 ## Features Used for Model Building:
 After feature selection, the following features were retained and used for model training:

+• Car Model: Specific model of the car.

+• Car Brand: Brand of the car.

+• Year of Manufacture: Year the car was manufactured.

+• Mileage (Highway/City): Car mileage on highways or in the city.

+• Horsepower: Power of the car engine.

+• Number of Seats: Number of seats available in the car.

+• Transmission Type: Type of transmission system (Automatic/Manual).

 • ABS (Anti-lock Braking System): Indicates if the car has ABS.

+• Fuel Type: Type of fuel used by the car (e.g., Petrol, Diesel).

 • Central Locking: Availability of a central locking system.